 I was lucky to find a job in a month, but be prepared to search for a job for a couple of months.
 I have a friend who found a really good job 6 months after graduation.
 This brings us to my next tip.

 4. Be patient and keep your motivation up!

 I’m sorry to tell you but you will get rejected.
 I repeat you will get A LOT OF REJECTIONS.
 Let that sink in, but don’t sink yourself with it.
 It is OK.
 They don’t know you.
 They are not rejecting you as a person.
 It is just a PDF they see and reject.
 And I’ll tell you a secret, they don’t read half of it anyway.
-Recruiters look at resumes for 7.4 seconds on average (source and more CV tips).
+Recruiters look at resumes for 7.4 seconds on average.
 So, just ignore the rejections.

 Some of them will do worse than rejecting you, they’ll ghost you.
-Yes -like that date you thought perfect match- they’ll just go radio silent ignoring the time you put in to contact them.
+Yes -like that date you thought was a perfect match…- they’ll just go radio silent ignoring the time you put in to contact them.
 Don’t wait for a response.
 You’d just lose your own time.
 Keep going on doing more applications.